 In summer 2013, I took a trip with Tony Craze, my father and a fellow writer, to Gurs, the site of a former internment camp near Pau, France.

 We are now writing a book about the trip, On Passage, which is composed of a series of meditations on passage: for each stage of the trip, we both write about a moment of our journey, and then reply to the other’s text.
 It is a conversation in fragments.
 Slowly, we are building up a patchwork of intersecting meditations on the theme of passage.
-This is part of the series of our exchanges, meditating on the experience of walking around Gurs.
+Below the fold is a series of excerpts from my side of the exchange, meditating on Gurs.
 You can read earlier excerpts here and here.

 I am worried that we will miss Gurs.